 Here is a letter I received from Ellis Mirsky, executive director of the Network of Trial Law Firms:

-It’s a great question and one that I’m hearing a lot.
-For almost a year, LinkedIn has been prompting every one of your connections to endorse you for your expertise, even if the endorser doesn’t really know you and is just going by stuff on your LinkedIn profile.
+It’s a great question and one that I’m hearing a lot about.
+For almost a year, Linkedin has been prompting every one of your connections to endorse you for your expertise, even if the endorser doesn’t really know you and is just going by stuff on your Linkedin profile.
 These seem meaningless at best and unethical at worst, as Robert Ambrogi has explained on his LawSites.
 For practical purposes, it’s a snap to remove endorsements that you don’t want.
-Simply log in to LinkedIn, click on “Profile” and then “Edit Profile.”
+Simply log in to Linkedin, click on “Profile” and then “Edit Profile.”
 Scroll down to the endorsements section and “x” out any you don’t want.
 For strategic purposes, I recommend that you eliminate endorsements that don’t brand you in a specific way.
 If your specialty is employment law, it won’t really help to accept endorsements for immigration or personal injury.

 Another question I often hear: “When someone endorses me, should I reciprocate and endorse them back?”
 Of course not—at least, not necessarily.
 If someone endorses you, you are under no obligation to endorse him in return, especially if you know nothing about his skills.
 This sort of endorsement is completely worthless and in some cases maybe even unethical.